From admiring great artwork to milking cows to walking on salt, there are so many incredible things to do in Salt Lake City!

 - Address: 13312 West 1075 South Magna, UT 84044

 2. Marvel at Salt Lake Temple

-Salt Lake Temple is the flagship place of worship for Mormons around the world and is certainly one of the best places to visit in Utah!
+Salt Lake Temple is the flagship place of worship for Mormons around the world and is certainly one of the most interesting cultural things to see in Utah.

 The temple was opened in 1893 and is considered to be sacred.
-Therefore, only congregation members are allowed to enter the church.
-Visitors can still tour the gorgeous grounds and admire the impressive facade!
+Therefore, only congregation members are allowed to enter the church, though visitors can still tour the gorgeous grounds and admire the impressive facade.